 Detecting new surfaces

 A new surface can be detected on acoustic multibeam variables.
-The detection is performed using settings from the Multibeam tab of the Lines and Surfaces page of the EV File Properties dialog box with the Multibeam bottom detection algorithm.
+The detection is performed using settings from the Surface Detection tab of the EV File Properties dialog box with the Multibeam bottom detection algorithm.
 The detection supports a transducer with an elevation that lies between 0 to 90°.
 Elevations with components that point upwards are not handled by the detection.

 Multibeam bottom preview